BioBoost/course_programming_from_base_to_ace/docs/29-interfaces/README.md

 title: 29 - Interfaces
 ---

+::: danger ☠️ First draft
+Please note that this chapter is not finished yet.
+It may contain errors, typos, irregularities and even unfinished sections.
+:::

 # Chapter 29 - Interfaces

-::: warning Early draft
-This chapter is an early draft.
-:::

 An interface **defines a contract**.
 Any class that implements that contract must provide an implementation of the members defined in the interface.